Our Simplicity Talks podcast gathers insight from across the global Siegel+Gale network on the issues and trends shaping the business landscape.

 Susie Jiang: You reminded me of a hilarious example – Airbnb.
 We’ve talked a lot about metaphors and the Chinese language is truly a metaphorical language, besides the pronunciation, meaning, and all the imagination around it.
 For Airbnb, the Chinese name is 爱彼迎 (ài bǐ yíng).
 Put together it’s supposed to mean ‘welcome each other with love’.
 When you look at each character individually it looks great.
 And when you translate it back into English it’s also great.
-But together in Chinese, the feeling and meaning in Chinese becomes awkward.
+But together in Chinese, the feeling and meaning in Chinese become awkward.
 Some people have associated it with sexual meanings.
 When Airbnb first entered the Chinese market, my friends always told me their English name was hard to pronounce.
 I really like the brand, but after I heard the Chinese name I wish they would have just kept their hard to pronounce English name.

 Gabriele Zamora: It’s another example of how in Chinese you don’t just piece the words together as you might in English.
-Instead you have to really create an image in the mind of your audience.
+Instead, you have to really create an image in the mind of your audience.
 The image has to be culturally appropriate.

 Susie Jiang: It’s not put-together units, but it’s the image of the whole that matters.
 There is always room for imagination in this language.
 That’s why we see metaphor as being so important in naming, particularly in Chinese naming.

 Gabriele Zamora: I think the biggest takeaway here is, when we’re naming things we should be thinking as global namers, not just Chinese, US, or European namers.
 So, even if this isn’t something that we’re focused on doing now for our company, it might be something we’re focused on in the future.
 So, we should be thinking ahead of that.